The three approaches that you can use to correct bus signals used as muxes are:

 For additional information about using the Model Advisor, see Consulting the Model Advisor.

 You can explicitly add Bus to Vector blocks to convert the bus signal to a mux (vector), using one of these approaches:

-Insert the Bus to Vector block into any bus used implicitly as a mux to explicitly convert the bus to a mux (vector).
+To explicitly convert the bus to a mux (vector), insert the Bus to Vector block into any bus used implicitly as a mux.

 For example, this model uses a bus signal as a mux signal by using the bus as an input to a Gain block.
 The Scope block shows the simulation results.

 This figure shows the same model, rebuilt after inserting a Bus to Vector block after the Bus Creator block.

 The results of simulation are the same in either case.
 The Bus to Vector block is virtual, and does not affect simulation results, code generation, or performance.

 You can replace blocks manually to avoid using bus signals as muxes.
 Change the sources for a block that require vector inputs to avoid feeding a bus signal into a block that requires vector input.